mattmakai/sf-django/README.rst

 Deploy Django with Ansible
 ==========================

-This project contains Ansible Playbooks and extensive documentation for easily deploying Django web applications on a Linux, Nginx, Green Unicorn, and PostgreSQL stack.
+This project contains an example Ansible Playbook for deploying a Django project.
+You should probably use
+`underwear <https://github.com/makaimc/underwear>`_ to deploy instead of these files.
+These files are intended as examples for the `January 2014 San Fran Django meetup talk <http://www.meetup.com/The-San-Francisco-Django-Meetup-Group/events/151920512/>`_.

 Background
 ----------